dosyago/devtoolium/README.md

 This means you can serve the DevTools inspector frontend from a secure HTTPS server with authentication, as well as connect to all the normal devtools API endpoints and target websockets, but they're now encrypted and authenticated.

 **Get started:**

+Make sre you have certificates for your website (in the example below, *mysite.com*) in your $HOME/sslcerts folder.

 ```sh
 $ browser --remote-debugging-port=9222